top of page

 preferably dealing with American life.”

-Pulitzers Fiction winners are set in and written
+Pulitzer winners set in and written during

-and way to experience inclusion and exclusion
+way to experience inclusion and exclusion

 via literature over time.